Scientific Imaging of the Human Biofield

 “The idea that we're comprised of an interrelated set of fields that permeate the body and to some degree extend outside the body is reasonable and has a solid foundation scientifically.”

-- David Meuhsam, Senior Biophysicist, National Institute of Biostructures and Biosystems
+- David Meuhsam, Senior Biophysicist, National Institute of Biostructures a

 The Imaging the Biofield Initiative seeks to enhance awareness and scientific understanding of biofields by advancing scientifically veritable approaches to measuring and visualizing biofields within and around the human body.
 The initiative aims to utilize these measures and visualizations to gain insight into the functional significance of biofields for health and wellness, and to communicate these results with the public.
 Through this initiative, we hope to catalyze a new biofield-based scientific understanding that could transform approaches to healthcare and pave the way for new diagnostic tools and treatments that are more effective, less invasive, whole-person based options for alleviating pain and suffering.